Dart-Code/Website/_docs/settings.md

 ## dart.runPubGetOnPubspecChanges
 **Default:** `true`.
 <br />
-Whether to automatically run `pub get` whenever pubspec.yaml is saved.
+Whether to automatically run `pub get` whenever `pubspec.yaml` is saved.

 ## dart.sdkPath
 The location of the Dart SDK to use for analyzing and executing code.
-If blank, Dart Code will attempt to find it from the PATH environment variable.
+If blank, Dart Code will attempt to find it from the `PATH` environment variable.
 When editing a Flutter project, the version of Dart included in the Flutter SDK is used in preference.

 ## dart.sdkPaths
-An array of strings that are either Dart SDKs or folders that contains multiple Dart SDKs in sub-folders.
-When set, the version number in the status bar will be clickable to quickly switch between SDKs.
+An array of paths that either directly point to a Dart SDK or the parent directory of multiple Dart SDKs.
+When set, the version number in the status bar can be used to quickly switch between SDKs.

 ## dart.showDartDeveloperLogs
 **Default:** `true`.
 <br />
-Whether to show logs from dart:developer's log() function in the debug console.
+Whether to show logs from the `dart:developer` `log()` function in the debug console.

 ## dart.vmAdditionalArgs
 Additional args to pass to the Dart VM when running/debugging command line apps.